All About Fluoridation

 So how did fluoridation become a normal part of municipal water supply?
 It all goes back to an early 20th century dentist named Dr. Frederick McKay, who practiced dentistry in Colorado, and noticed that a lot of his patients seemed to have brown teeth.
 In Texas, brown teeth were so prevalent that they were simply called "Texas Teeth".
 Dr. McKay spent 30 years investigating the cause.
 Why?
 Because it also turned out that people with Texas Teeth also had extremely low levels of dental decay.
 If you had brown teeth, you were only 1/3 as likely to have cavities.

 Finally, in 1931, it was determined that naturally occurring fluoride in the local drinking water was responsible for both the discoloration and the lack of decay.
 Texas and Colorado had extremely high levels of natural fluoride, causing the discoloration, a condition now known as dental fluorosis, which is harmless if a tad unattractive.
-Years of research and testing in different cities and states, conducted by the National Health Service, determined that one part per million was the ideal proportion, giving the same protection from decay, and avoiding the dental fluorosis.
-Ever since then, it has been the standard practice to regulate fluoride levels in municipal water supplies to one part per million.
-There has been broad scientific and medical consensus for decades that one part per million of fluoride is best for health, and exactly zero rigorously conducted scientific trials that have indicated any sign of danger.
+Years of research and testing in different cities and states, conducted by the National Health Service, determined that 0.7 parts per million was the ideal proportion, giving the same protection from decay, and avoiding the dental fluorosis.
+Ever since then, it has been the standard practice to regulate fluoride levels in municipal water supplies to 0.7 parts per million.
+There has been broad scientific and medical consensus for decades that this concentration of fluoride is best for health, and exactly zero rigorously conducted scientific trials that have indicated any sign of danger.
 For all practical purposes, it is an over-and-done-with issue.

 And yet, like so many advances in science or medicine, fluoridation is criticized by a small yet vocal fringe group.
 There is absolutely an anti-fluoridation lobby in this country.
 Their process is to flood the mass media with as many claims as they can invent: Claims like fluoridation causes cancer or other illnesses; that insufficient research has been done or that there is "scientific controversy" surrounding fluoridation; that fluoride is a dangerous chemical poison; that fluoridation has been banned in Europe; that it eliminates your freedom of choice; or any of a dozen other baseless and untrue statements intended to alarm and frighten the public.
 Alarming the public is not hard to do.
 There are many communities in the United States where voters have been compelled to ban fluoridation by this widespread misinformation campaign.